mssola/conventions/cpp.md

 trailing whitespace.

-A new indentation level is added after an opening brace that is followed by a new line, but there are some special exceptions to that:
+A new indentation level is added after an opening brace that is followed by a new line character, but there are some special exceptions to that:

 - `case` statements inside of a `switch` statement may not be further indented.
 As an example: